cissa-unimelb/constitution/constitution.md

 2. General committee members, who shall be University of Melbourne students, consisting of:

-	1. the Publicity Director;
+	1. the Design Director;

+	2. the Marketing Director;

-	2. the Industry Director;
+	3. the Industry Director;

-	3. the IT Director;
+	4. the IT Director;

+	5. the Projects Director;

-	4. the Diversity Director, who must be a woman, have a minority gender identity, or be from an Indigenous background.
+	4. the Diversity Director, who must be a woman, or have a minority gender identity, or be an international student, or be from an Indigenous background.

 	5. the Product Director;